Automorphisms of the Torelli complex and the complex of separating curves: Automorphisms of the complex of separating curves

-Suppose that the assertion (ii) is not true for $i=3$.
+Suppose that assertion (iii) is not true for $k=3$.
 The other cases are discussed similarly.
-Since $\alpha_{1}$ is a p-curve cutting off a pair of pants containing $\partial_{2}$ and $\partial_{3}$, the intersection $\beta_{2}\cap R_{3}$ consists of parallel arcs each of which cuts off an annulus containing $\partial_{1}$.
-Similarly, $\beta_{1}\cap R_{3}$ consists of parallel arcs each of which cuts off an annulus containing $\partial_{2}$.
-Since $\beta_{1}\cap R_{3}$ and $\beta_{2}\cap R_{3}$ intersect, the union of them cuts off an annulus which contains $\partial_{1}$ and whose another boundary component consists of an arc in $\beta_{1}$ and an arc in $\beta_{2}$.
-This contradicts the fact that $\alpha_{3}$ is a boundary component of a regular neighborhood of $\beta_{1}\cup \beta_{2}$ and is a p-curve cutting off a pair of pants containing $\partial_{1}$.
-This proves the assertion (ii).
-The assertion (iii) immediately follows from the assertion (ii). \end{proof}
+As noted in the previous paragraph, $B_2\cap R_3$ consists of mutually isotopic, essential simple arcs in $R_3$ each of which cuts off an annulus containing $\partial_1$.
+Similarly, $B_1\cap R_3$ consists of mutually isotopic, essential simple arcs in $R_3$ each of which cuts off an annulus containing $\partial_2$.
+Choose a component $l_2$ of $B_2\cap R_3$ and a component $l_1$ of $B_1\cap R_3$.
+Since $l_1$ and $l_2$ can not be isotoped so that they are disjoint, there exist a subarc of $l_1$ and a subarc of $l_2$ such that the union of them is a simple closed curve in $R_3$ isotopic to $\partial_1$.
+This contradicts the fact that $A_3$ is a boundary component of a regular neighborhood of $B_1\cup B_2$ and is a p-curve cutting off a pair of pants containing $\partial_1$.
+Assertion (iii) follows. \end{proof}

-\begin{lem} In the notation of Lemma \ref{lem-hex}, there exists a unique non-separating curve in $S$ disjoint from all of the curves $\alpha_{i}$ and $\beta_{j}$ for $i, j=1, 2, 3$. \end{lem}